Solar Eclipse Corona

 volunteer_activism

-Community Maintenance Note: This website is maintained entirely by our volunteers.
+Community Maintenance Note: This website is entirely maintained by our volunteers.
 We may not update the content of our platform immediately after a seller modifies their product information on sales pages.
 We deeply appreciate your understanding and patience.

 15 MAR 2024

-Detailed explanation of EU standards for eclipse glasses
+Detailed Explanation of EU Standards for Eclipse Glasses

 expand_more

-Rigorous explanation of EU requirements: According to Article 14 of Regulation (EU) 2016/425, personal protective equipment conforming to harmonized standards published in the Official Journal of the European Union "shall be presumed to be in conformity with the essential health and safety requirements."
+Rigorous Explanation of EU Requirements: According to Article 14 of Regulation (EU) 2016/425, personal protective equipment conforming to harmonized standards published in the Official Journal of the European Union "shall be presumed to be in conformity with the essential health and safety requirements".
 By including this standard, the EU legally establishes the exact technical specifications that manufacturers must meet to ensure their products are considered safe for European consumers.

-3. Detailed explanation of EN ISO 12312-2:2015: Adopted globally, this standard imposes strict safety criteria:
+3. Detailed Explanation of the EN ISO 12312-2:2015 Standard: Adopted globally, this standard imposes strict safety criteria:

 ISO 12312-2 Transmittance Requirements